 Cornelius has a habit of moving his water dish.
 And, even though it's wider at the base, he can tip it.
 So, I thought of something I could put inside that would not only weigh it down, but alert me that he is low.
+Summer is upon us, and pets can sometimes get left for the day without water.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.